Back to Feedback: Dynamics and Heterogeneity in Panel Data: Heterogeneity and feedback

 To see how to obtain finite bounds on $\mu$ even when it is not point-identified, consider again model (\ref{eq_random_slope}) -- without time effects for simplicity -- and assume that sequential exogeneity holds conditional on the latent individual effects,

 Note that this conditional sequential exogeneity assumption differs from the unconditional one, (\ref{eq_random_slope_ass}), which we assumed in the previous two subsections.

 When (\ref{eq_seq_cond}) holds, the characterization of the identified set is more complicated than in (\ref{prop_eq1})-(\ref{prop_eq2}).
 The reason is that one needs to work with the entire distributions of the latent variables $(A_i,B_i)$, as their conditional expectations no longer exhaust all the information in the model.
 Nevertheless, one can show that point identification fails in many cases.
-For example, focusing on an autoregressive model with $X_{it}=Y_{i,t-1}$, \citet{lee2020identification} shows that $\mathbb{E}[B_i]$ is not point-identified.
-Hence, imposing the stronger condition (\ref{eq_seq_cond}) is not enough to restore point-identification.
+For example, focusing on an autoregressive model with $X_{it}=Y_{i,t-1}$, \citet{lee2026identification} shows that $\mathbb{E}[B_i]$ is not point-identified.
+Hence, imposing the stronger condition (\ref{eq_seq_cond}) is not enough to restore point-identification.\footnote{{\citet{pesaran2024heterogeneous} show how to consistently estimate moments of the heterogeneous coefficient in a first-order autoregressive model under the additional assumption that initial conditions are stationary.}}

-Nevertheless, under (\ref{eq_seq_cond}) one can bound the average coefficient $\mathbb{E}[B_i]$, as shown by \citet{lee2020identification}.
+Nevertheless, under (\ref{eq_seq_cond}) one can bound the average coefficient $\mathbb{E}[B_i]$, as shown by \citet{lee2026identification}.
 To see why, consider the simple case $T=2$, and note the model implies the following unconditional moment restrictions

 It turns out that (\ref{eq_m_wooyong}) is enough to obtain finite bounds on $\mu=\mathbb{E}[B_i]$.

 To develop the argument, observe that, for all scalar $\lambda$,

 Hence, denoting